centime/xss-paper/attacks.md

 Attacks
 =======
-Given a vulnerable application, we will try to devellop some realistic attack scenarios.
+Given a vulnerable application, we will try to develop some realistic attack scenarios.
 The focus is really not on triggering the XSS, but rather demonstrating ways to fully exploit it.
 First we will setup a vulnerable application, then propose 3 different attacks :

     - execute actions on behalf of user